Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Method

 \subsection{Improvements to Spanning-Tree}

-Starting from STGG as base, we implemented several improvements.
-Firstly, we extend the vocabulary to allow for the generation of molecular compounds that are composed of multiple unconnected graphs (e.g., salt is represented as [Na+].[Cl-], where [Na+] and [Cl-] are single-atom molecules connected through a ionic bond), enabling the model to solve a broader range of problems.
-Originally, STGG used a fixed vocabulary and a fixed set of maximum valencies that determines how many valence bonds each atom can form.
-Instead of requiring a predefined vocabulary, we automated the process of building a vocabulary based on the atoms found in the dataset and their maximum valency, again derived from the dataset.
+Starting from STGG as base, we implement several improvements.
+Firstly, we extend the vocabulary to allow for the generation of molecular compounds that are composed of multiple unconnected graphs (e.g., salt is represented as [Na+].[Cl-], where [Na+] and [Cl-] are single-atom molecules connected through an ionic bond), enabling the model to solve a broader range of problems.
+STGG uses a fixed vocabulary and a fixed set of maximum valencies that determines how many valence bonds each atom can form.
+Instead of requiring a predefined vocabulary, we automate the process of building a vocabulary based on the atoms found in the dataset and their maximum valency, again derived from the dataset.
 This data-centric approach allows us to represent complex structures, including non-molecular compounds containing metals.

-We observed that STGG could occasionally generate incomplete samples by creating too many branches without closing them within the allowed maximum length, particularly when conditioning on extreme out-of-distribution properties.
-To address this, we modified the token masking process to ensure the model closes its branches when the number of open branches approaches the number of tokens left to reach the maximum length.
-This additional masking step prevents the rare but problematic situation of incomplete samples.
-Additionally, for massive molecules, it is possible for the model to rarely produce more rings than the maximum number of rings (100); we now mask the creation of rings when the maximum number is reached.
-With these additional masks, we generally maintain 100\% validity, even when generating molecules with out-of-distribution properties).
+We observe that STGG can occasionally generate incomplete samples by creating too many branches without closing them within the allowed maximum length, particularly when conditioning on extreme out-of-distribution properties.
+To address this, we modify the token masking process to ensure the model closes its branches when the number of open branches approaches the number of tokens left to reach the maximum length.
+This additional masking step prevents the rare but problematic situation of incompletely-generated samples.
+Additionally, for larger molecules, it is possible for the model to produce more rings than the maximum number of rings (100); we now mask the creation of rings when the maximum number is reached.
+With these additional masks, we generally maintain 100\% validity, even when generating molecules with out-of-distribution properties.
+We describe the masking algorithms in details (before and after the changes) in Appendix \ref{app:masking}.

+Contrary to STGG, we do not canonicalize molecules and instead use a random ordering of molecule components (a different random ordering is sampled for each molecule during training).
+This improves generalization as it can be seen as data augmentation (see ablations in Section~\ref{sec:ablations}).